-The estimated percentage of income-eligible children (those in families whose poverty status was less than 100% of the federal poverty level) under age 3 without access to Early Head Start (as measured through the total number of EHS slots).
+The estimated percentage of income-eligible children (those in families whose poverty status was at or below 100% of the federal poverty level) under age 3 without access to Early Head Start (as measured through the total number of EHS slots).

-- Numerator: The number of EHS slots (regardless of funding source) available in all EHS programs (traditional EHS, American Indian, Alaska Native (AIAN) and migrant EHS) as provided in state-level PIRs - 2.
-Denominator: The number of children under age 3 living in households in which they are related to the household head and the household income level is below 100% of the Federal Poverty Level, as estimated from two years of the American Community Survey (ACS) - 3.
-The sample was limited to children with valid poverty status data living in households with incomes below 100% of the FPL. - 4.
-The data for the numerator (the number of funded EHS slots for children under age 3) came from the state EHS Program Information Reports (PIRs). - 5.
-The denominator reflects population level estimates from the American Community Survey (ACS) Public-Use Microdata Sample (PUMS) for the sample of children under the age of 3 whose family poverty value was below 100% of the federal poverty level (FPL). - 6.
+- 1. Numerator: The number of EHS slots (regardless of funding source) available in all EHS programs (traditional EHS, American Indian, Alaska Native (AIAN) and migrant EHS) as provided in Head Start Notice of Award data - 2.
+Denominator: The number of children under age 3 living in households in which they are related to the household head and the household income level at or below 100% of the Federal Poverty Level, as estimated from two years of the American Community Survey (ACS) - 3.
+The sample was limited to children with valid poverty status data living in households with incomes at or below 100% of the FPL. - 4.
+The data for the numerator (the number of funded EHS slots for children under age 3) came from the Notice of Grant Award data.
+Previously, we used the number of funded EHS slots that came from the self-reported Program Information Reports (PIRs) populated by grant recipients.
+Beginning in 2023, we switched to the Notice of Grant Award data upon guidance from the Administration for Children and Families (ACF) and the National Institute for Early Education Research (NIEER) that the Notice of Grand Award data is a more authoritative source for funded enrollment than the PIRs. - 5.
+The denominator reflects population level estimates from the American Community Survey (ACS) Public-Use Microdata Sample (PUMS) for the sample of children under the age of 3 whose family poverty value was at or below 100% of the federal poverty level (FPL). - 6.
 Sample size estimates were calculated in Stata 17 using ACS-provided person-level weights.
-Given the age and income limits imposed on the sample (children under age 3 living in families below 100% FPL) and the estimates by state, two years of ACS data were combined to improve data quality and accuracy and all weights were appropriately adjusted to account for the two combined years of data.
-Children living in group quarters or whose family poverty status was not available (e.g., foster children or children who were unrelated to the head of household) were excluded from the calculation.
+Given the age and income limits imposed on the sample (children under age 3 living in families at or below 100% FPL) and the estimates by state, two years of ACS data were combined to improve data quality and accuracy and all weights were appropriately adjusted to account for the two combined years of data.
+Children living in group quarters or whose family poverty status was not available (e.g., foster children or children who were unrelated to the head of household) were excluded from the calculation. - 7.
+The Census Bureau warned of quality issues with the 2020 American Community Survey (ACS) data because of as the pandemic's impact on data collection.
+To ensure as up-to-date data as possible, we pooled a state's 2021 ACS data with either their 2019 ACS or 2020 ACS data, depending on which data year better represented the "true" trend in poverty from 2019 to 2020 as captured by the official Census Bureau